 Did Eisenhower Change Armistice Day To Veterans Day?

-Yes, Dwight D. Eisenhower approved legislation in 1954 to rename Armistice Day to Veterans Day.
+Yes, President Dwight D. Eisenhower approved legislation in 1954 to rename Armistice Day to Veterans Day.

 Your email address will not be published.
 Required fields are marked *